2019 Brazilian Grand Prix

 The 2019 Brazilian Grand Prix (formally known as the Formula 1 Heineken Grande Prêmio do Brasil 2019) was a Formula One motor race that was held on 17 November 2019 at the Autódromo José Carlos Pace in São Paulo, Brazil.
-The race was the twentieth and penultimate round of the 2019 Formula One World Championship.
+The race was the twentieth and penultimate round of the 2019 FIA Formula One World Championship.
 The race marked the 47th time the race had been run as a World Championship event since the first championship event in 1973, and the 48th time the race had been run overall.

 The race was won by Max Verstappen with Pierre Gasly and Carlos Sainz Jr. taking their first podiums in second and third respectively.
-Sainz also scored McLaren's first podium since 2014.
+Sainz also scored McLaren's first podium since 2014, while Gasly's podium turned out to be the last for Toro Rosso in Formula One.

 Background

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.
 However, Nicholas Latifi drove in the first practice session for Williams, replacing Robert Kubica.